 Top of the page

-A COVID-19 viral test (also called a COVID-19 nucleic acid test) is a way to find out if you have COVID-19.
-The test looks for the genetic material of the virus in samples (such as swabs) taken from your nose or throat (breathing passages).
+A COVID-19 test is a way to find out if you have COVID-19.
+It's a viral test that looks for COVID-19 virus in samples (such as swabs) taken from your nose or throat (breathing passages).
+There are different types of viral tests:

-This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes COVID-19.
+This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).
 Knowing that you have the virus means that you can take steps to protect others from getting infected.
 This can help limit the spread of the virus.

-Knowing who has COVID-19 is also important for experts who track the virus.
-It can help them learn more about how the virus spreads.
+Knowing who has COVID-19 is also important for public health experts who track the virus.
+It can help them learn more about how the virus spreads and how to stop it from spreading.

 You don't need to do anything to prepare for this test.
 But be sure to follow any instructions your healthcare provider gives you.

-A positive result means that the genetic material of the virus was found in your sample.
+A positive result means that the antigen or genetic material of the virus was found in your sample.
 You have been diagnosed with COVID-19.

 Go to https://www.healthwise.net/patientEd